BSalwiczek/feel-code/readme.md

 # Coding blog

-My first project in Laravel - blogging website (in the assumption of sharing what I've learnt in web development).
+My first project in Laravel - blogging website (in the assumption of sharing what I've learned in web development).

 ![Admin](https://user-images.githubusercontent.com/23345906/115872612-4b1e3600-a442-11eb-9c67-b12165740e3f.png)